Dr. Mithila Jugulam

 Physical mapping of 5-enolpyruvylshikimate-3-phosphate synthase (EPSPS) gene in glyphosate-resistant weeds:

 Recent rapid evolution and spread of resistance to the most extensively used herbicide, glyphosate, is a major threat to global crop production.
 Genetic mechanisms by which weeds evolve resistance to herbicides largely determine the level of resistance, and the rate of evolution resistance.
-We determined that glyphosate resistance in kochia, Palmer amaranth and waterhemp is due to the amplification of EPSPS gene, the enzyme target of glyphosate.
+We determined that glyphosate resistance in kochia, Palmer amaranth andwaterhemp is due to the amplification of EPSPS gene, the enzyme target of glyphosate.
 In this research, we investigated the genomic organization of the amplified EPSPS copies using fluorescence in situ hybridization (FISH) and extended DNA fiber (Fiber FISH) on chromosomes of these weeds.
-We showed that the copies of the EPSPS gene are arranged in a tandem configuration in glyphosate-resistant kochia and an extra chromosome carrying the EPSPS copies in waterhmep.
+We recently reported that amplified EPSPS copies in glyphosate-resistant Palmer amaranth are present in the form of extra-chromosomal circular DNAs (eccDNAs) with various conformations (Koo et al. 2018- PNAS).
+We discovered that eccDNAs are transmitted to the next generation by tethering to mitotic and meiotic chromosomes.
+These results represent the first report of novel extra-chromosomal structures that drive rapid adaptive evolution in higher organisms.
+Also, we found aneuploidy (Dillon et al. 2017- Plant Physiology) and a ring chromosome carrying EPSPS copies in glyphosate-resistant common waterhemp (Koo et al. 2018- Plant Physiology).
+There was a commentary written on our common waterhemp work in Plant Physiology journal.
+Earlier, we also showed that the copies of the EPSPS gene are arranged in a tandem configuration in glyphosate-resistant kochia (Jugulam et al. 2014- Plant Physiology).
 These are the first reports of physical mapping of herbicide target genes conferring field-evolved herbicide resistance in kochia and waterhemp.

 Understand physiological, genetic and molecular mechanisms of herbicide resistance in weeds: